 Why can’t I drink from that woman’s breast postpartum?
 Cause it’s not for me.
 She didn’t make that milk for my pleasure, she made it for her child.

-Guess what, I had a hamburger once and it was nasty.
-The beef patty was rock hard, the bread fell apart, the lettuce was soggy, and it was drowning in mayo.
+Guess what, I had a beef burger once and it was nasty.
+The patty was dry and rock hard, the bread fell apart, the lettuce was soggy, and it was drowning in mayo.
 So hamburgers are gross and there is nothing you can do to convince me otherwise.

 So you never get tired?
 Really?
 That’s amazing.